Current contact information

-Attorneys are required to report a current address, phone number and e-mail.
+Attorneys are required to report a current address, phone number and email.
 Any changes to contact information must be reported within 30 days.
 To make changes, visit My State Bar Profile.

 State Bar annual licensing fees must be paid by February 1 and penalties will be imposed for nonpayment of fees.
 To pay annual licensing fees, visit My State Bar Profile.
 For information about licensing fees and waivers, visit Attorney Regulation.

 Attorneys are required to notify the State Bar if they are admitted to practice law or have been disciplined in another jurisdiction, or by any licensing agency.
 To report discipline in another jurisdiction or by any licensing agency, visit the forms webpage.
 To report additional Jurisdiction admission, visit My State Bar Profile.

 Attorneys must self-report an entry of judgment in a civil action for fraud, misrepresentation, breach of fiduciary duty or gross negligence committed in a professional capacity.

 Attorneys are required to self-report the imposition of judicial sanctions ($1,000 or more).

 Attorneys are required to self-report felony charges by indictment or information, as well as all felony convictions and certain misdemeanor convictions as specified in the statute.
 To report criminal charges/conviction, complete a criminal proceedings form.